datacite/schema-docs/docs/properties/recommended_optional/property_relateditem.rst

 **Occurrences:** 0-n

 **Definition:** An institution or person identified as contributing to the development of the resource.
-If multiple contributors are identified, this subproperty may be repeated for each contributor.
+If multiple contributors are identified, this sub-property may be repeated for each contributor.

 **Allowed values, examples, other constraints:**